Patrick Wisdom Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff ranks 16th in MLB.
+- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 19th in the league.

-- The Mariners' 3.29 team ERA ranks sixth across all MLB pitching staffs.
+- The Mariners' 3.17 team ERA ranks fifth across all league pitching staffs.

-- The Mariners allow the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Mariners surrender the third-fewest home runs in baseball (six total, 0.5 per game).

-- The Mariners will send Castillo (1-0) to make his third start of the season.
+- Flexen (0-1) gets the start for the Mariners, his second of the season.

-- The right-hander last appeared on Wednesday against the Los Angeles Angels, when he threw 5 2/3 scoreless innings while giving up two hits.
+- The righty last appeared on Wednesday against the Los Angeles Angels, when he threw five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.